nextcloud/documentation/user_manual/bookmarks.rst

 .. figure:: images/bookmark_addurl.jpg

-In this example, we have added the page : http://wikipedia.org with the title "Wikipedia" and some tags describing what wikipedia is (for an easier search later on).
+In this example, we have added the page : http://wikipedia.org with the title "Wikipedia" and some tags describing what Wikipedia is (for an easier search later on).

 Edit/delete a bookmark
 ~~~~~~~~~~~~~~~~~~~~~~